FANTAZER-NURE/github-crm/README.md

 - I deployed the app to my vps, and you can access and test it here: http://161.97.130.21:5173/register so you don't have to spin up anything locally.
 (And tbh because I had small issue with running BE with docker and considered it faster to do it this way)
+- The UI is still far from perfect, but as I see from requirements it's not a priority, and we can never get enough of perfection :)
 - the logger is a simple implementation, for prod I would use some 3-rd party and more reliable solution.
 - we store the revoked token in the db, so I would set up a cron job to clean it up as well